 If you have any questions, we want to help.
 Contact us at 888.451.2683 or at email@example.com.
 We will walk you through the process as often as needed.
 In fact, we recommend that you ask questions as soon as possible, since this may be our busy season and time is crucial.

 Work-study (also called student employment) is an opportunity to have a part time job during the school year in one of our many departments on campus that will work around your class schedule.
 A work-study position is part of your financial aid package and is administered through the Financial Aid Office.
 Although the name may be confusing, "work-study" DOES NOT indicate that you can expect to study during work hours.
 Work-study is a resume building job, meaning you are expected to work and develop skills.
-All Work-Study employees will be paid twice a month for the work hours you complete.
+All Work-Study employees will be paid twice a month for the work hours you complete

 Work-Study at Covenant College is more than just earning a paycheck for work done.
 It’s an opportunity to learn, grow, and develop in service to the college community and community at large.
 It’s the time to grow your resume by instilling skills and qualities that stand out.
 It’s the time to learn the importance of professional relationships.
-Most importantly it is a time to establish your understanding of, and great privilege to, embody the character of Christ in service, labor, and leadership.

 There are two types of Work-Study at Covenant.
 Federal Work-Study (FWS) and Covenant Work-Study (CWS).
 Federal Work-Study is determined by the FAFSA and demonstrated need.
 CWS is determined by the student’s desire to work and dependability to do so.
-Funding for both is limited and therefore on a first-come, first-served basis.
+Funding for both is limited and therefore on a first-come, first-serve basis.

 How do I get it?